-For me the first step in fixing my state is to recognize what is going on.
+For me, the first step in fixing my state is to recognize what is going on.
 Be in tune with yourself and slow your thoughts down.
 Take a minute and make it positive, instead of asking yourself “why can’t I” tell yourself “why you can”.
-I’m really good at convincing myself that ciekaikai won’t succeed; and one day I met a woman at Starbucks (not a word of a lie) and after asking me why I was apprehensive to start this site, and telling her I was worried it wouldn’t succeed she said to me “ well what makes you think it won’t!”
-It was one of the most refreshing things and “ AHA!” moments I’ve had regarding ciekaikai, in an instant she took my negative thoughts and turned them positive.
-Do that for yourself if you don’t have a kind stranger.
+I’m really good at convincing myself that ciekaikai won’t succeed, and one day I met a woman at Starbucks (not a word of a lie) and after asking me why I was apprehensive to start this site, and telling her I was worried it wouldn’t succeed she said to me “well what makes you think it won’t” It was one of the most refreshing things and “ AHA!” moments I’ve had regarding ciekaikai, in an instant she took my negative thoughts and turned them positive.
+If you don’t have a kind stranger do it for yourself

 I run, do pilates, yoga, plyometric exercises, try and weight lift a little here and there and I spin.
 Running is my go to; when I’m done exercising I find I’m too tired to be negative with myself.
-The feelings are replaced with exhaustion, and a sense of success with myself for what I have just achieved.
-There is a ton of science backing up the benefits that physical activity has on our wellbeing.
-If you don’t trust me look it up!
+The feelings are replaced with exhaustion and a sense of success with myself for what I’ve just achieved.
+There’s a ton of science backing up the benefits that physical activity has on our wellbeing if you don’t trust me look it up!

 - Go to work

 If you stay home when you’re having a bad day you will most likely sulk and be very unproductive, go to work.
 It will help take your mind off of things, and it’ll help you feel good about the day.
-If you stay home at the end of the day you will most likely say to yourself “I haven’t even done anything today” .
-One day even after receiving tragic (life or death) news I went to work and by the end of the day I was so exhausted that my emotions didn’t take over me because I didn’t have the energy within me to let them, I finally had an opportunity to think without the bad energy within me taking over.
+If you stay home, at the end of the day you’ll most likely say to yourself “I haven’t even done anything today”.
+One day even after receiving tragic (life or death) news I went to work and by the end of the day I was so exhausted that my emotions didn’t take over me because I didn’t have the energy within me to let them, I finally had an opportunity to think without the bad energy taking over.

 - I put makeup on

 To me, applying makeup is almost meditative.
 The smooth stroke of my liquid eyeliner, the dabbing motions of my beauty blender on my skin, the sweep of my Guerlain bronzer, it calms me down.
 I almost always feel better after I apply makeup, I just feel a little more put together.
-I also get to try new colours and new looks, and when I fail it mostly causes me to laugh and not cry; think of it as face-painting therapy!
+I also get to try new colours and new looks, and when I fail it mostly causes me to laugh and not cry; think of it as face-painting therapy (or war paint)